This article provides information on the various data settings in ChartMogul and how to configure them.

 ChartMogul offers two refund handling options:

-- Refunds are tracked but do not, by themselves, impact MRR (default) — refunds don’t affect MRR Movements or recurring revenue reporting.
+- Refunds are tracked but do not impact MRR (default) — refunds don’t affect MRR Movements or recurring revenue reporting.

-- When an invoice is refunded (in full) reduce the historic MRR as if the invoice never paid (Stripe only) — removes any refunded recurring revenue from your recurring revenue metrics and also removes any MRR movements that were 100% refunded.
+- Stripe: When an invoice is refunded (in full) reduce the historic MRR as if the invoice was never paid — removes any refunded recurring revenue from your recurring revenue metrics and also removes any MRR movements that were 100% refunded.
 The transactions table reports the refund, but ChartMogul doesn’t remove the original transaction.

 Smart Activity Classification allows you to select how ChartMogul treats multiple subscription activities taking place within a set timeframe.
 For example, when a new customer purchases multiple new subscriptions at the same time.